 The European Commission is working towards closing the gender pay gap, with an official “Strategy for equality between women and men.”
 One of their initiatives is the ‘Equality Pays Off’ project, which provides gender training for companies and organises exchanges of good practices on actions aiming to foster gender equality.
 The Commission also has plans to deliver a report with recommendations “to ensure more effective application of the principle of equal pay and, in particular, the transparency of pay categories.”
 Hopefully this will have some success, because the current strategy appears to be failing Spain.

 There’s also the good news that the economic crisis seems to be lifting – and hopefully, as in the past, economic improvements will also mean progress for gender equality.
 But it won’t come easily – as always, equality has to be worked and fought for, to come to full fruition.

-Photo of flamenco dancer by Dtom, used here under the Creative Commons Attribution-Share Alike 3 license.
+Photo of flamenco dancer by Dtom, Creative Commons Attribution-Share Alike 3.0

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.